Greenbushes, Western Australia: History

 A separate town site of South Greenbushes, also known as Bunbury End began in 1896.
 The town had its own post office, hall and strong community until the 1930s when most moved to the main town site.
 The town boasted its own cricket team as well as many other groups.

 The town experienced a period of economic boom until the international price of tin slumped in 1893, which caused the Greenbushes' industry to collapse.
 By 1913, approximately one quarter of Greenbushes' inhabitants were working in the timber industry, which was established shortly after the first mine.

 Industry

 Greenbushes' two major industries are mining, producing tantalite concentrates, lithium minerals, tin metal and kaolin; and timber milling.
 Agriculture, viticulture, tourism and art galleries are also part of Greenbushes' industry.

 The Greenbushes mine, located to the south of the town, has produced lithium concentrate since 1985.
-As of 2022, it's the largest lithium mine in the world.
+As of 2022, it is the largest lithium mine in the world.